What's the most searched-for bread recipe online?

 You betcha.
 In fact, we have two very highly rated banana bread recipes.

-The one you see pictured at the top of this post is our 100% whole wheat Heavenly Healthy Banana Bread, with 41 five-star reviews.
+The one you see pictured at the top of this post is our 100% Whole Wheat Banana Bread, with over 200 very enthusiastic reviews.

 And this one, our Guaranteed Banana Bread, a more traditional white-flour version, albeit with a secret twist.